gmrandazzo/homebrew-gmr/README.md

-homebrew-data-analysis
+homebrew-gmr
 =============

-Homebrew Tap for Data Analysis tools.
+Personal Homebrew Tap.

-This homebrew repository contains software for statistics, machine learning and data analysis.
+This homebrew repository contains software for:
+ - statistics
+ - machine learning
+ - molecular modelling
+ - analytical chemistry

 How do I install these formulae?